juancortez/JSDataStructures/README.md

-# JavaScript Data Structures
+# JavaScript

-Repository containing data structures written in JavaScript.
+This repository contains code that is all written in JavaScript to solve Data Structure, or Common Interview Problems.

-To run BinaryTree, run `$node BinaryTree.js`.
+All of the files can be run independently, so to run Graph.js for example, run $node Graph.js and it will execute the code.